pynvme/pynvme/README.md

 Buffer should be allocated for data commands, and held till that command is completed because the buffer is being used by NVMe device.
 Users need to pay more attention on the life scope of the buffer in Python test scripts.

 NVMe commands are all asynchronous.
 Test scripts can sync through waitdone() method to make sure the command is completed.
 The method waitdone() polls command Completion Queues.
 When the optional callback function is provided in a command in python scripts, the callback function is called when that command is completed in waitdone().

-Pynvme driver provides two arguments to python callback functions: cdw0 of the Completion Queue Entry, and the status (includes Phase Tag and Status Field).
+Pynvme driver provides two arguments to python callback functions: cdw0 of the Completion Queue Entry, and the status.
+The argument status includes both Phase Tag and Status Field.

 If DUT cannot complete the command in 5 seconds, that command would be timeout.